 King's argument, when you strip away the prolific-novelist mystique, is uncomfortable.
 He is not saying you should write quickly because you'll get more done…

-Hemingway’s 500 words a day: why he stopped writing while it was still going well
+Hemingway’s writing rule: why he stopped each day while it was still going well

-One of most common complaints I hear from people who work alone in somewhat creative jobs is some version of the same thing: I…
+One of the most common complaints I hear from people who work alone in somewhat creative jobs is some version of the same thing:…

 Only 25% of people believe they're living up to their creative potential.
 You may think there isn't a lot you can do about this.…

-We often write to meet deadlines or because we have ambitions to become a published.
+We often write to meet deadlines or because we have ambitions to become published authors.
 But how often do we write for the sheer…

 Did Hemingway really say ‘write drunk, edit sober’?
 The science behind the myth (Infographic)